- Thing to Know

-- Mold facts
+- Mold in Homes

 - Mold may live indoors or outdoors and thrives in damp, warm, and humid environments.